JocelArcelona/HousingProject/README.md

 ![5678](https://user-images.githubusercontent.com/108106393/206740312-02ab3b1f-ade4-47f9-87bb-0e9b6b20a435.png)

 # Base Model with a 0.74 coefficient of determination

+Coefficients:
+Square foot living: 102.00
+Bathroom: 806.09
+Waterfront: 704363
+View: 78246.68
+Grade: 74083.12
+FAR: 63634.91
 ![newplot (2)](https://user-images.githubusercontent.com/108106393/206739178-7f66462e-3b11-44a8-a366-f844bbe2e90c.png)

 # Linear Regression Model with 0.85 coefficient of determination
 ![newplot (1)](https://user-images.githubusercontent.com/108106393/206739926-28727bf5-91c7-4bdb-a621-57442f27ff83.png)

+# Recommendations
+1. Use a more current house dataset that contains the most recent increase in appraised value every year to see which zipcodes contain the highest percentage increase in house and land value
+2. Find a foreclosed houses dataset to add to the current house dataset given to look for auctioned houses sold by the city (this could potentially give the highest ROI if applied to the filtered dataframe used)
+3. List house for selling/renting purposes during summer